 How To Make Beef Stew

-- Preheat and prepare: Preheat your oven to 150°C (300°F / Gas Mark 2).
-You will need a large flameproof casserole dish and a separate large frying pan.
+- Preheat and prepare: Preheat your oven to 150°C (Gas Mark 2).
+You will need a heavy flameproof casserole dish like a ProCook cast iron and a separate large frying pan.

 - Brown the meat: Heat the beef dripping in the frying pan until it is smoking hot.
 Add the cubed chuck steak and brown the pieces on all sides until they have a deep, nutty colour.
 Use a draining spoon to transfer the browned meat to your casserole dish.